nack-fs/C-CUDA-Accelerator-NumericBoard/README.md

 dispatched to the GPU.
 Each GPU thread, assigned a subproblem, executes an iterative backtracking algorithm.
 Upon finding a solution, the global atomic counter is incremented to ensure thread-safe accumulation.

+Reducing the time in sixth test with 14 unknowns numbers from 647,39s to 0,58s and finding the same 83 possible asnwers